 Vizlas have a playful and affectionate temperament.
 Athletic dogs who love to run and play the Vizla can be a very excitable dog.
 They are also loving and affectionate and could even rival a Labrador on the ''who can be the friendliest'' competition.
 Unsurprisingly this means they are good with strangers and other pets particularly if they are socialised early.

-Health problems that may affect VIzlas include canine hip dysplasia (CHD), elbow dysplasi, epilepsy, cancer, progressive retinal atrophy (degeneration of the retina which can lead to blindness), eyelid problems, cataracts, glaucoma, bloat, allergies and blood clotting disease.
+Health problems that may affect Viszlas include canine hip dysplasia (CHD), elbow dysplasi, epilepsy, cancer, progressive retinal atrophy (degeneration of the retina which can lead to blindness), eyelid problems, cataracts, glaucoma, bloat, allergies and blood clotting disease.

 - Status: Common